 As a general rule, use natural light whenever you can.
 If you have a well-lit room, try placing your photography table near it.
 If you don't have access to natural light, try buying an affordable light and light diffuser.
 These tools can help brighten up your photos while avoiding the harsh lighting faux pas.

-Shooting food photography directly from the top—a bird’s-eye view—is a popular strategy for professional food photographers.
-But it’s certainly not the only way.
-Try experimenting with different frames by shooting at different angles and using different shooting styles.
+Shooting food photography directly from the top is a popular strategy for professional food photographers.
+But it's certainly not the only way.
+Try experimenting with different framings by shooting at different angles and using different shooting styles.

-For example, you might have a beautiful charcuterie board that’s best seen from the top to truly capture all its glory.
-But you might have a triple-decker sandwich that’s true splendor comes in the form of a side shot, allowing you to see all the unique layers.
+For example, you might have a beautiful charcuterie board that's best seen from the top.
+But you might have a triple-decker sandwich with a cross-section, requiring a side shot.

 Photograph food from every angle you can think of, then narrow down the best options after.